 In this article we look at the possibilities about which we do not speak much around.
 Here you will find some less discussed options to consider too.
 And if, after reading the article, you see that something interesting is missing, email us through the ‘contact us’ button and we will update this article with your suggestion.

 Over the last decades Scandinavian countries (Denmark, Sweden, Finland and Norway) were attracting a lot of interested students for their tuition free and high quality Bachelor’s degree studies in English.
-You will find several Universities in top 100 global university ranking, even more so in the top 150 or top 200 global university lists.
-Because of this popularity recently they have decreased the number of Bachelor’s programmes in English (Norway cancelled completely), but they continue offering a wide range of Master’s programmes in English.
+Recently they have decreased the number of Bachelor’s programmes in English (Norway cancelled completely), but they continue offering a wide range of Master’s programmes in English.

-The Nordic countriesare also ranked as the most innovative countries in Europe for several consecutive years in the European Innovation and Research scoreboard.
+The Nordic countries are also ranked as the most innovative countries in Europe for several consecutive years in the European Innovation and Research scoreboard.
 Helsinki-Uusimaa region (Finland) is the most innovative region in Europe, followed by Stockholm (Sweden) and Hovedstaden (Denmark).
+Universities have well-developed programs to support students who have innovative ideas for the spin-off or a start-up company.
+You can benefit from regular seminars, coaching and guidance on how to launch your own company, and to receive financial support to launch your own innovation idea right away while you are a student.

 And if you are interested in science, then you may hope for an experience in one of the science and innovation parks in Scandinavia.
 They all have strong partnerships with universities and special initiatives to attract the best talent by “headhunting” the best students.
 It’s like Silicon Valley of Europe…